-The extraordinary story of a Dutchman who was erased
+The extraordinary autobiography by a Dutchman who was erased

 On my travels in Asia and Europe I encountered the most amazing but sometimes also strange and frightening people